The interview questions to expect for a retail apprenticeship or job

 ‘Why do you want to work for us?’

 How to prepare for this question: This question is retailer-specific – your interviewers want to know exactly why you have chosen to apply to their organisation.
 A good answer to this question will show an in-depth knowledge of the retailer.
 It will also show how the apprenticeship matches with your career ambitions and interests and how the retailer’s values are like your own – use the retailer’s website to research these details.
-For example, Lidl promotes a shared purpose and commitment to the company.
-According to graduate management trainee Jamie Greenwood, head office staff will tidy the store when they visit.
 To demonstrate shared values, you might talk about how you were flexible and carried out a variety of roles during your work experience, perhaps taking on extra responsibilities to cover for someone who had time off work.

 ‘Tell us about a time when you…’